bcrtvkcs/idm-completed-downloads-windhawk-mode/README.md

 - [Internet Download Manager (IDM)](https://www.internetdownloadmanager.com/)
 - Windows operating system

-## Notes
+## Target  Process

-- The mod only runs inside the `idman.exe` process
+- This mod is only for Targets the `idman.exe` process and does not affect other programs.
-- The confirmation dialog is detected by its ownership relationship to the main window, so it works with any IDM language

 ## License